Skip to content

 Enable B2B Single Sign-On (SSO) for a SaaS Application

-• The DAP will run on localhost:9772, which means the traffic to the app will reach the DAP (running on port 9772) first and then be proxied to the SaasPortal application (running on port 3001).
+• The DAP will operate on localhost:9772, ensuring that incoming traffic to the app first reaches the DAP (running on port 9772) before being proxied to the SaaSPortal application (running on port 9902).

 • Client ID